top of page

 3) Futurism rather than Historicism.

 The Churches of God have in this end time largely adopted a Catholic method of interpreting prophecy known as Futurism.
-During and after the Reformation, the opinion generally held by Protestants was that prophecy provides an overview of history, given in advance.
-This viewpoint is perfectly logical.
-They also understood that the prophetic times mentioned in Scripture usually covered long periods, supporting the method of interpretation known as Historicism.
+However, during and after the Reformation the opinion generally held by Protestants and true Christians was that prophecy provides an overview of history given in advance, an interpretation method known as Historicism.
+Therefore it was understood that the prophesied times given in Scripture are usually of long duration.

-For instance, the prophecy about the "Man of Sin" (II Thes 2) was held to refer to the Papacy, and that "there was given unto him a mouth speaking great things and blasphemies" for 1260 years, not a literal "42 months" (Rev 13:5).
-However, during the Catholic Counter Reformation, to deflect suspicion from the office of the Pope, an explanation was concocted by the Catholic Church that most major prophetic events were yet in the future, and would be fulfilled in a final apocalypse.
-This philosophy, known as Futurism, over time found its way into other churches and eventually also into God's Church.
+For instance, the prophecy about the "Man of Sin" (II Thes 2) was held to refer to the office of the Papacy, and that "power was given unto him to continue" for 1260 years, not a literal "42 months" (Rev 13:5).
+During the Catholic Counter-Reformation, however, in order to deflect suspicion from the Papal office, an explanation was concocted by the Catholic Church claiming that most major prophetic events, and especially those found in the book of Revelation, were yet in the future and would be fulfilled in a final apocalypse.
+Thus arose the unfortunate philosophy of Futurism, which over time found its way into other churches and eventually also into God's Church.

 4) Believers cannot interpret God's Word.